 For many people, stress isn’t due to work itself, it’s due to the uncertainty around it.
 Develop a strong communication and feedback strategy to make conversations more open, fluid, and transparent.
 How we communicate is a simple yet powerful action that supports stress management.
 And it works: 78 percent of companies with a communication strategy were able to improve their employee experience.

 8. Practice frequent recognition

 Did you know 70 percent of employees say getting a private thank you gives them satisfaction at work?
 That’s how much power there is in employee recognition.
-And according to a recent Achievers report, recognition was determined as having the greatest impact on employee engagement.
+And according to the Business Case for Social Recognition Report, recognition was determined as having the greatest impact on employee engagement.

 9. Start a walking group